lasseignelab/capture/README.md

 The `verify` command runs CAPTURE verifications which are shell scripts that determine whether outputs are reproducible.
-The output of verification scripts will be written to the verifications folder with the same name as the script and a ".out" extension.
+The output of verification scripts will be written to the verifications folder with the same name as the script with a ".out" extension.
 These files should be committed to source control so that reviewers can compare their results.

 Environment variable:

-CAP_VERIFICATION_OUTPUT_FILE: File name to write custom verification output.
+CAP_VERIFICATION_OUTPUT_FILE: File name to append custom verification output.
-[Verification helper functions](#verification-helper-functions) automatically write to this file.
+[Verification helper functions](#verification-helper-functions) automatically append to this file.

-Definition:
+Usage:
 ```
 cap verify [options] FILE...